MGalati/MyFaithIsMySword/README.md

 # MyFaithIsMySword
-Working progress of a multiplayer dice game.
+This personal project is a working progress of a multiplayer dice game.
 Currently, rules below are in french and will be translated in English.

 ### How to start a game ?
 Launch the game.py file.